Liz Watson (netball)

-Elizabeth Watson (born 30 March 1994), commonly known as Liz Watson, is an Australia netball international.
+Elizabeth Watson (born 30 March 1994), is an Australia netball international.
 Watson was a member of the Australia teams that won the gold medals at the 2022 Commonwealth games, and at the 2023 Netball World Cup.
 She also won silver medals at the 2018 Commonwealth Games and at the 2019 Netball World Cup.
 In 2018 and 2022 she received the Liz Ellis Diamond award.
 She captained Australia during the 2021 Constellation Cup.
 Since 2014, Watson has played for Melbourne Vixens, initially in the ANZ Championship and later in Super Netball.
 She was a member of the Vixens' teams that won premierships in 2014 and 2020.
-Watson moved to the Sunshine Coast Lightning for the 2023 season.
+Watson moved to the Sunshine Coast Lightning for the 2024 season.

 Early life, family and education

 Watson is originally from Melbourne.
 She was born in Carlton and raised in Pascoe Vale South.
 She is the daughter of Manuela and Neil Watson.
 Her mother's family are Italian.
 Her two uncles, Anthony and Steven Alessio, and her older brother, Matthew Watson, are all former Australian rules footballers.
 She attended Penleigh and Essendon Grammar School and La Trobe University, studying health science at the latter.
 As of 2022, Watson is currently studying for a Bachelor of Education (Primary) at Deakin University.